Sartherion/Renderer3-public/README.md

 # Renderer3
 A toy real-time deferred renderer using Direct3D 12 and written in C++.
-The purpose of the project is learning about modern and classical rendering techniques.
+The purpose of the project is learning about modern and classic rendering techniques.
 The renderer is fully bindless and all data is passed to shaders via 32-bit root constants representing either an index into the shader-visible descriptor heap or an offset into a global read-only buffer resource.
 The project takes advantage of more recent additions to Direct3D 12, such as enhanced barriers, inline ray tracing, and GPU upload heaps.

 ## Features